 - Leek moths Leeks and onions as well as chives and garlic are also susceptible to damage from leek moths.
 The larvae of these brown moths are particularly problematic because they eat their way into the leaves, making the plants more susceptible to diseases and other problems.
 Sticky traps can help minimize leek moth infestations.

 - Weeds Although technically not a pest, nearby weeds can be problematic for leeks since the plants compete for space, especially early in the leeks' growth.
 Mulching the area with straw or a similar material helps prevent weed growth while also helping the soil stay moist, which leeks prefer.
 Pull weeds as soon as you spot them using care not to damage the shallow roots of the leeks.

 Common Diseases for Leeks

-White rot, a problem among some members of the onion family, causes the leek to turn yellow and eventually wilt.
-This is caused by a fungus problem within the soil.
-The leek's roots may also rot, and all areas underground are also affected.
+- White rot White rot, a problem among some members of the onion family, causes leeks to turn yellow and eventually wilt.
+This is caused by a fungal problem within the soil.
+The roots may also rot, and all areas underground are also affected.
 These leeks should be discarded, and the area should not be used for planting for some time, as the soil is the issue.

-Leek rust, which shows up as orange spots on the leaves, occurs when the leaves are frequently wet during hot weather.
+- Leek rust Leek rust, which shows up as orange spots on the leaves, occurs when the leaves are frequently wet during hot weather.
 Remove the affected leaves.
-Since this issue doesn't affect all areas of the plant, the rest of the nonaffected leek is often healthy.
+Since this issue doesn't affect all areas of the plant, the rest of the nonaffected leeks are often healthy.
 Generally speaking, many of leeks' potential problems are caused by too much moisture.